How to Can Pears in Light Syrup

 Whether you picked pears from your own fruit trees or in a you-pick orchard - or they were gifted to you by a friend like mine were - you'll be reminded of those special times and people each time you open a jar of home-preserved pears.

-This post contains affiliate links; if you click on a link and make a purchase I might make a small commission but it doesn't affect the price you pay.
-Read my disclosure here.
+This post may contain affiliate links, which means if you click on a link and make a purchase I might earn a small commission, but it doesn't affect the price you pay.
+Read my disclosure here for more info.

 Pears, like most fruit, are a high-acid food, so they are safe to preserve in a water bath canner.